-(adjective) Herbivorous describes a diet composed primarily of plant material which may include seeds, grasses, buds, nuts, fruit, nectar, leaves, tubers, sap and algae.
+(adjective) Herbivorous describes a diet composed primarily of plant material which may include seeds, grasses, grain, buds, nuts, fruit, nectar, leaves, tubers, sap, pollen, and algae.
 While many birds include a variety of plant materials in their diets, to be considered herbivorous their diet must be mostly plant-based for much of the year.

 What Herbivorous Birds Eat

 In the broadest sense, herbivorous birds eat plants, but there's much more to it than that.
 For a balanced, nutritious diet, most plant-eating birds eat a wide range of different plant parts, including tree buds, new leaves and grass shoots, bits of bark, flowers, lichens, moss, nuts, fruit, seeds, sap, and more.
 Many birds that rely on plants for much of their diet will shift their eating patterns to consume plants or plant parts that are most widely available at different times of the year.
 For example, herbivorous birds may eat more buds and blossoms in spring, but shift to nectar or leaves in summer, fruit and nuts in the fall, and seeds throughout the winter.